hse-aml/natural-language-processing/Docker-tutorial.md

 ## Get container image

 To get the latest version of the container image run:
 ```sh
 docker pull akashin/coursera-aml-nlp
 ```
-This will download all dependencies that should in total take approximately 2.3GB.
+It containes Ubuntu 16.04 Linux distirbutive and all dependencies that you need for our course.
+The downloaded image takes approximately 2.3GB.

 **Note:** If you are getting an error "Got permission denied while trying to connect to the Docker daemon socket...", you need to add current user to the docker group:
 ```sh